Wrapped sheaves: Introduction

-I would like to thank my advisor Vivek Shende for pointing out the main ideas of the constructions performed in this paper as well as helpful guidance.
-I would also like to thank Germ\'an Stefanich for helpful discussions concerning higher category theory.
+The author would like to thank his advisor Vivek Shende for pointing out the main ideas of the constructions performed in this paper as well as helpful guidance, Germ\'an Stefanich for helpful discussions concerning higher category theory, and Pierre Schapira for carefully reading the first version of this paper on arXiv.
+The author would also like to thank Laurent C\^{o}t\'{e}, Wenyuan Li, and Harold Williams for useful discussions during the revision of the paper.
+Finally, the author would like to thank the referee for their careful reading of this paper.
 This project was supported by NSF CAREER DMS-1654545.